 Months of entry

-This MSc equips students with the advanced training in research methods that will prepare them for a career involving psychological research.
-Training is provided in all relevant skills, including reviewing literature, developing hypotheses, writing research proposals, designing and carrying out empirical studies, conducting advanced statistical analyses, and presenting results.
+This MSc equips students with the advanced training in research methods that will prepare them for careers involving psychological research.
+Training is provided in all relevant skills, including literature review, hypotheses development, research proposals, the design of empirical studies, advanced statistical analyses, and the presentation of results.

 The Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.